samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 Bytopia is the heaven of productive work, the satisfaction of a job well done.
 The goodness flowing through the plane creates feelings of goodwill and happiness in creatures dwelling there.
 While Dothion rewards those who seek a quiet life, Shurrock is the paradise of those who continually challenge and better themselves.

-The two layers of Bytopia are often referred to as the “Twin Paradises,” and it’s said that every action carried out on one layer has repercussions on the other—an equal and opposite reaction, though a more metaphorical than physical one.
+The two layers of Bytopia are often referred to as the "Twin Paradises," and it’s said that every action carried out on one layer has repercussions on the other—an equal and opposite reaction, though a more metaphorical than physical one.
 An adventure in Bytopia might challenge characters to recognize the impact their actions have on the world by witnessing the mirrored reactions to their deeds on the opposite layer.

 ### Carceri